funambol/bugfree/bfdunit/readme.txt

 NOTES:

-1) see the test project for an example on hot to use it
+1) see the 'examples' project for an example on hot to use it
 2) KNOWN ISSUE: Using only the Spec annotation, the functions Run focused test and Debug focused test do not work any more in Netbeans.
 I am trying to understand why.